M-earnest/Diler_digital_literacy/lecture/overview.md

 #### How to get those credits?

-As this is a practical lab course intended to provide you with an introduction to using `python` for experimental work via a mixture of guided and independent work, your assignments and tasks will be rather diverse and quite different from other modules.
-In order to successfully participate in this you will need to work on and hand in multiple things, including `homework assignments`, `python scripts` and `analyses pipelines`.
-While this may sound intimidating and out of the scope of your usual course load, it is intended to provide you with a holistic learning experience and the instructors with a way to assess your learning progress (somewhat) individually.
-The assignments and tasks aim to reflect these aspects and will entail working on research projects, evaluating that of others, reading project-related and general research-related literature and more.
-All of this will follow [open science practices](https://en.wikipedia.org/wiki/Open_science) & [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), meaning all work will be completely open & maximized regarding reproducibility.
-The different parts and grading scheme are further outlined below.

 ##### Exams and Assignments

-There will be an assignment that will make up your final grade, either an `take-home, open book final exam` or an `experiment script`.
-These will entail the generation of an `interactive & reproducible publication`, that is a `data analysis pipeline` which is `documented` and `run` within a `jupyter notebook`, as well as provided in a form that allows others to `openly re-run everything`.

 There will be `# a number of homework assignments`.
 Assignments will be communictaed in the respective sections of this course and during the lectures.

 ##### Grading

-Your final grade will be based on the the `final exam` + `homework assignments`.
-**Please note** that there will be prominent differences depending on the start date of your studies, i.e. the `exam regulation` under which you started the master program.
-I'm very sorry that there will be some imbalance, I'm also not a fan of this.
-However, we have to comply with the `exam regulations` unfortunately.

-**First semester, started winter term 21/22 or later**

-You can choose if you want to only obtain a participation credit **or** a grade.

-*In order to obtain your participation credit you will have to provide the following:*

-- `homework assignments`: There will be approx. `6 homework assignments`.
-You have to hand in at least `4` and thus can miss 2 in total.
-- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

-*If you want to obtain your grade for the module in this course, you will have to provide the following:*
-    - `homework assignments` (20)%: There will be approx. `6 homework assignments`.
-You have to hand in at least `4` and thus can miss 2 in total. and
-    - `Experiment script` (80% of final grade): The `interactive & reproducible publication` as outlined. or
-    - `Final exam` (80% of final grade): The `take-home, open book final exam` as outlined above.
-- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

-**Not first semester, started earlier than winter term 21/22**

-The module will be graded with the final grade being the average of .

-In order to obtain your grade in this course, you will have to provide the following:
-    - `homework assignments` (20)%: There will be `6 homework assignments`.
-You have to hand in at least `4` and thus can miss 2 in total. and
-    - `Experiment script` (80% of final grade): The `interactive & reproducible publication` as outlined. or
-    - `Final exam` (80% of final grade): The `take-home, open book final exam` as outlined above.

-- `Class participation`: Showing up for class, demonstrating preparedness (i.e., doing the readings), contributing to class discussions, and doing the in-class labs.

-<iframe src="https://giphy.com/embed/yFHkrrbfITemc" width="240" height="173" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/exams-yFHkrrbfITemc">via GIPHY</a></p>

 ##### Late Homework & Extension Policy